 Making a UK Spouse Visa Application: 10 FAQs

 The Spouse visa category is for individuals who are married to British Citizens and people who hold Indefinite Leave to Remain in the UK.
+It can also be used by partners of those with leave as a refugee or humanitarian protection, those with leave under Appendix EU or with leave as a Turkish Worker or Turkish Businessperson.
 Deciding to make a Spouse visa application to enter to remain in the UK can be a daunting task, and so in this post we will look at some of the most frequently asked questions for people who are planning to make an application in this category.

 Where can I make my UK Spouse visa application from?

 Anyone who is already in the UK and has been granted leave other than as a visitor and for more than a period of six months can make an application for leave to remain as a spouse from within the UK.

 People who are in the UK but have been granted a period of leave for six months or less, such as visitors, will need to leave the UK and apply for entry clearance as a spouse.
 Due to a concession in place for Covid-19 it may be possible for people to apply from within the UK, even after entering as a visitor.
 If you intend to do this, you should seek advice and check the currently applicable policy.

 People applying for a spouse visa from outside the UK should apply in the country where they are resident.

 How do I make a UK Spouse visa application?

 Applications in the spouse visa category are made using an online application form.
 There is a different application form, depending on whether you are intending to apply from inside the UK or abroad.